oracle-livelabs/developer/dev-guide-ai-finance/json-answers/json-answers.md

 ## Task 5: View the Results

 1. On the Dashboard page, from the pending review list, select the Customer ID for **James Woods**.

     ![Select James Woods](./images/james-woods.png " ")

 2. This will display the customers loan application details.
-In approximately 15 seconds, the AI generated loan recommendations will be displayed.
-Click the **Navigate To Decisions** button.
+Select the **Customer Details** drop down menu and view the new age parameter at the bottom.

     ![James Smith AI generated recommendations](./images/james-woods-ai.png " ")

-3. Expand the XYZ to view the XYZ
+3. Note: the customer details tab has been updated to reflect the **age** parameter now for all customers.

 **Congratulations, you have successfully completed the JSON Duality View Coding Exercise!**